 Adjusted NAV assumes all dividends are reinvested in the company’s dividend reinvestment plan and excludes imputation credits.

-The directors believe this metric to be useful as it reflects the underlying performance of the investment portfolio adjusted for dividends, share buybacks and warrants, which are a capital allocation decisions and not a reflection of the portfolio’s performance.
+The directors believe this metric to be useful as it reflects the underlying performance of the investment portfolio adjusted for dividends, share buybacks and warrants, which are a capital allocation decision and not a reflection of the portfolio’s performance.

 The Total Shareholder Return (TSR) combines the share price performance, the warrant price performance (when warrants are on issue), the net value of converting warrants into shares and dividends paid to shareholders.